sictweb/web222/weeks/week02/README.md

 `customValidationFn` is used like any other variable (accessing the value it refers to vs. doing an invocation), to check if it has a value, and if its value is actually a function.
 Only then is it save to invoke it.

 It's important to remember that JavaScript functions aren't executed until they are called via the invocation operator, and may also be used as values without being called.

 ### Built-in/Global Functions

-JavaScript provides a number of [built-in global functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects#Function_properties) for working with its data types, for example:
+JavaScript provides a small number of [built-in global functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects#Function_properties) for working with its data types, for example:

 * [`parseInt()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt)
 * [`parseFloat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat)